2cld/hs-platform/docs/OrchestratorProblem.md

 # Orchestrator Definition
 Ralph sent an email with [Orchestrator Definition](https://docs.google.com/document/d/1QZtYFcDpkfOKJbFhkw-XPuD1eix0ovXSOe3cyEQivQQ/edit) attached.
-Note the link is the actual attached google doc.
-These are my response notes.
+The link is the  google doc attached in the email.

 The question being asked was:
 How does RansomShield define “network” to select which devices should be self-healed?

-The questions before seemed to seek:
+1. One feature of Ransom Shield is the “Self-Healing’ feature.
+This feature will train the local agent(app) on known malware to other devices on the network
+2. Define what end-points will “react” or change status or blocking activities if one end-point is infected by ransomware.
+This is for the self-healing feature.
+3. How will the solution decide which end points should be classified as “connected” to the infected end-point.

+My summary of the question:
 What is the User interface mechanisim Hacker Strike should implement to regulate RansonShield App Process Blocker within an associated user group.

+So, as I look at this, I think the answer is:
+Use the Baseline Behavior Injector, where the user's 'acceptable' behavior is captured.
+In my head this is where all expectations should be exercised, resources and interconnects mapped.

 Notes:
-I do like the new diagram, and if you notice the labels... it is very 'Ralph'.
-The diagram does not show up in the above link, but the pdf attached to the email:
+The new diagram with numbered lables.

 ![hs-arch](./images/hs-arch.png)

 1. Dashboards and Management
 2. RansomShield App